How to Bulk Up Fast (50 Tips for Skinny Guys)

 43. Increase workout duration.
 Intense workouts can only go on for so long, without reaching a state of overreaching.
 However, many weightlifters leave the gym after 30-45 minutes without really breaking sweat.
 Increasing workouts to 1 hour will place greater stress on the muscle fibers, leading to increased hypertrophy.

 44. Have a balanced training routine.
 You should be aiming to add mass all over, therefore you need a workout plan that stimulates all the muscles of the body.
 Purely focusing on smaller muscle groups, such as the arms and shoulders, will lead to an imbalanced physique, as well as hindering overall mass gains.

 45. Stretch intensely post-workout in an attempt to stretch the muscle fascia.
 The fascia is a sack that holds the muscle in place, and many bodybuilders perform intense stretches and have deep tissue massages to reduce the constrictiveness of this tissue, promoting further growth.

 46. Perform “forced reps” to train past failure, and shock the muscles.
 This training method should be used sparingly, but is suited for a bulking plan where calories, energy and nutrients are plentiful.

 47. Try a mini training cycle to ensure continuous change to the stimulus.
 This may involve; week 1 – low repetitions 1-4 reps per set, week 2 – low repetitions 4-8 reps per set, week 3 – moderate repetitions 8-12 reps per set, week 4 – high repetitions 12-16 reps per set.

 48. The pump is not an ego trip.
-Many trainers and members of online communities play down the pump, and label it as a short-lived phenomenon.
+We have seen many trainers and members of online communities play down the pump, and label it as a short-lived phenomenon.
 The pump is actually a highly anabolic process, where myofibril hydration is high, and protein synthesis takes place.

 49. Remember to invest in some larger clothes!